SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Introduction

+To address task interference more explicitly, prior work has explored a range of mitigation strategies, including parameter-level masking or pruning~\citep{Tall_Mask_2024_ICML,TiesMerging_2023_NeurIPS,PCB_NeurIPS2024,DELLA_arxiv2024}, structural analysis of weight matrices via SVD~\citep{TSV_CVPR2025,Iso-cts_ICML2025,CORE_NeurIPS_2025}, and frequency-based filtering~\citep{FREE-Merging_ICCV2025}.
+Other approaches pursue non-interference through weight disentanglement, aiming to ensure that adding one task vector does not impair another~\citep{tangent_NeurIPS2023,attnonly_ICLR2025}.
+Despite these advances, most existing methods continue to treat non-interference as the final objective.

-In this paper, we argue that the objective of model merging should extend beyond avoiding interference to tackle cross-task interference explicitly.
-The true potential may lie in achieving synergy, where tasks can actively improve one another.
-Our motivation comes from a pilot study showing that when a classifier trained on one task is paired with the encoder of another, the resulting cross-task performance strongly predicts merging quality.
-Moreover, adapting even a single task-specific layer substantially improves this cross-task compatibility.
-These observations reveal that minimal adaptation can serve as a powerful lever for inducing synergy during merging.
+In this paper, we argue that model merging should go beyond avoiding interference and explicitly consider cross-task interactions.
+The goal is to achieve \emph{synergy}, where tasks actively benefit one another.
+We define synergy not merely as improved average performance, but as representation-level realignment: the merged encoder becomes compatible with task-specific predictors across tasks, enabling cross-task mappings unattainable by any individual encoder.
+This view is supported by a pilot study showing that cross-task performance, obtained by pairing a classifier from one task with an encoder from another, strongly predicts merge quality.
+We further observe that adapting even a single task-specific layer can greatly improve cross-task compatibility, suggesting that minimal adaptation can be key to inducing synergy in merging.

-Building on this intuition, we propose \ours, a lightweight and test-time adaptive framework that jointly optimizes a single task-specific layer and the encoder’s merging coefficients.
-Unlike conventional entropy minimization, which we find unstable, \ours employs a robust self-labeling strategy guided by expert model predictions.
-This design yields strong generalization under distribution shifts without introducing extra modules or costly training.
+Building on this intuition, we propose \ours, a lightweight and test-time adaptive framework that jointly optimizes a single task-specific layer and the encoder's merging coefficients.
+Unlike conventional entropy minimization~\citep{Adamerging_2024_ICLR,WeMoE_2024_ICML}, which we find unstable, we employ a robust self-labeling strategy guided by expert model predictions. {As adaptation progresses, entropy minimization can drift away from the supervised cross-entropy objective, whereas ours stays strongly aligned and provides a stable training signal.} This design yields strong generalization under distribution shifts without introducing extra modules or costly training.
+This setup aligns with recent test-time adaptation studies for robust distribution-shift handling~\cite{liang2025comprehensive,zhang2025cat,zhang2026backpropagation}. {Finally, \ours also works when merging models trained from different initializations, where existing merging methods usually fail.} Our contributions are threefold: \begin{itemize} \itemsep{-0.1em} \item We redefine the goal of model merging from mitigating interference to fostering positive task synergy, moving beyond non-interference or disentanglement. \item We present \ours, a minimalist yet effective method that adapts only a single layer and merging coefficients, stabilized by expert-guided self-labeling. \item \ours achieves state-of-the-art performance across vision (classification), dense prediction (segmentation, depth/surface normal estimation), and NLP tasks. \end{itemize}